abiskop/rememoize/README.md

 ```

 - `initialValue`  If set, specifies an initial value that will be returned immediately on first call to rememoized function.
 If not set, initial calls will be queued up until first iteration has completed.
 - `refreshInterval`  If set, specifies the interval at which the rememoized function will be refreshed in background.
-If not, the given async function will only be called once and it's result cached.
+If not, the given async function will only be called once (and it's result will be cached).

 ## Examples